-- A faith based network of groups and individuals across Australia,
+- A Christian faith based network of groups and individuals across Australia,

 - Promotion of Prayer for Defence

-- A yearly MCF seminar with engaging speakers and topics relevant to the life of faith in Defence,
+- MCF seminars with engaging speakers and topics relevant to the life of faith in Defence,

 - Production of resources such as Crossfire Magazine

 Connect with a Small Group

-The Military Christian fellowship consists of essentially small groups in ships, units & local areas, meeting together for the purpose or prayer and bible reading and supporting each other.
+The Military Christian fellowship consists of essentially small groups in ships, units & local areas, meeting together for the purpose of prayer and bible reading and supporting each other.
 Groups may meet in many different formats and locations.
-MCF groups are strongly urged to support and assist local chaplains.
+MCF groups are strongly urged to support and assist local Chaplains.

 There is a network of MCF groups at many Defence establishments.
 Click here to find an MCF group near you!

 We are proud of our service to the ADF, please read our history here.

 The Military Christian Fellowship is linked with the Association of Military Christian Fellowships (AMCF) which has advantages for our service persons located overseas or for visiting ships, as well as in the provision of worldwide prayer support.
 The AMCF is a global community with member groups in over 100 nations.

 MCF-A AGM Minutes

 Please find the latest Military Christian Fellowship of Australia Annual General Meeting minutes here: 2021 AGM Minutes and 2021 AGM Minutes (please contact the MCF Office if you would like a more detailed edition of the AGM Minutes)

 MCF is a predominately lay lead grass roots fellowship, with an administrator, national council and executive committee to oversight, assist, support and encourage small groups around Australia.